 Research also suggests red light therapy can (14, 15, 16, 17):

 By reducing inflammation, boosting collagen synthesis and regenerating cartilage, red light therapy can lower joint pain and swelling and reduce joint degeneration.
-Research shows us that it's amazing for treating symptoms of degenerative osteoarthritis and inflammatory rheumatoid arthritis (18, 19).

 In addition to reducing joint pain and swelling, red light therapy also decreases stiffness, increases range of motion and improves quality of life.